PokemonTCG/pokemon-tcg-api/README.md

 Please submit all issues for the PokemonTCG API here.

+If you find issues with the data, please submit pull requests here: https://github.com/PokemonTCG/pokemon-tcg-data/

-All releases will be documented in the CHANGELOG.md file.
+All releases for the API will be documented in the CHANGELOG.md file.
 If you are interested in contributing to the API, feel free to contact me at backes.andrew@gmail.com.

-The best way to contribute right now is by creating/enhancing developer SDKs.
+The best way to contribute right now is by creating/enhancing developer SDKs and fixing/adding data.